cormullion/juliamono/website/download.md

 ~/.local/share/fonts/
 ```

+and copy the files there.
 You might want to (or have to) regenerate the font cache:

 ```
 $ fc-cache -f -v